 4. (conditional) With the data obtained in step 3, the Aggregator NWDAF1 queries the NRF for discovering the required NWDAF, by sending an NF discovery request including UE location (e.g. TAI-1) or NF serving area (e.g. TAI list-1) as a filter to NRF, and obtains candidates target NWDAF(s) that can provide the required analytics.
 This step is skipped if a suitable NWDAF was discovered in step 3a-1.
+Additionally the Aggregator NWDAF1 may include in the NF discovery request the Real-Time Communication Indication per Analytics ID to request Supported Delay per Analytics ID per NWDAF instance.

 Depending on the discovered NWDAF instance(s), there can be two cases: